bcdatavis/crd-shelter-beds/metrics.md

 |Victoria|4|
 |View Royal|0|

+Percentage of Electoral Areas in the CRD with shelter beds for unhoused people:
+* 33%

+Number of Electoral Areas in the CRD with shelter beds for unhoused people:
+* 1 (out of 3)

 Shelter beds per 1000 residents (Electoral Areas):
 | Electoral Area | Beds per 1000 |
 | :------- | :------: |
 |Juan de Fuca|0|
 |Salt Spring Island|2.4|
 |Southern Gulf Islands|0|